aharonium/opensiddur.org/posts/HTML/a-kavvanah-for-erev-shabbat-haaviv-by-rabbi-yaakov-reef_(yaakov.reef_2015-03-20).md

 <html>
 <head></head>
 <body>
-Title: A Kavvanah for Erev Shabbat HaAviv, by Rabbi Yaakov Reef<br />
+Title: A Kavvanah for Welcoming the Shabbat with the Spring Equinox, by Rabbi Yaakov Reef<br />
 Author: yaakov.reef<br />
 Link: http://opensiddur.org/?p=10867
 <p />